To The Members

 Accordingly disclosure in Form AOC-2 is not required.
 In compliance with theprovisions of the Act and the SEBI (LODR) Regulation 2015 each transaction as entered bythe Company with its related parties is placed before the Audit Committee.
 A prior omnibusapproval of the Audit Committee is obtained on a yearly basis for the transactions whichare foreseen and repetitive in nature.
 The transactions pursuant to the omnibus approvalso granted is audited and a detailed quarterly statement of all related partytransactions is placed before the Audit Committee for its review.
 The policy on relatedparty transactions as approved by the Board is available on the Company's website athttps://www.dollarglobal.in/assets/upload/ corporate-policy/sdefewwea.pdf.

 The necessary disclosures regarding the transactions are given in the notes toaccounts.
 The Company has also formulated a policy on dealing with the Related PartyTransactions and necessary approval of the Audit Committee and Board of Directors weretaken wherever required in accordance with the Policy.
 In terms of Regulation 34 (3) readwith Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015 as amended w.e.f.
 1 April 2019 disclosure of transactions of the Companywith its promoter group Company M/s.
 Simplex Impex Private Limited holding more than tenpercent of equity shares in the Company are provided herein below:-

 ii) Number of Board Meetings:

-The Board of Directors met 5 (Five) times in the year 2017-18.
-The Details of the BoardMeeting and attendance of the Directors are provided in the Corporate Governance Reportattached as Annexure to this Board's Report.
+The Board of Directors met 4 (four) times in the year 2018-19.
+The details of the BoardMeeting and attendance of the Directors are provided in the Corporate Governance Reportattached as Annexure to this Board's Report.

 iii) Composition of Audit Committee: